sogobanwo/messages-dapp/ReadMe.md

 - [License](#license)

 ## Introduction
-This is a Smart contract project that allow user send message and get message from the ethereum-sepolia testnet blockchain
+This is a Smart contract project that allow users send message and get messages from the Ethereum-sepolia testnet blockchain

 ## Features